flowershow/flowershow-app/blog/announcing-obsidian-plugin-4.md

 If you want the simpler, faster workflow without GitHub:

 1. **Disconnect your site from GitHub** in your Flowershow dashboard to prevent any weird sync behavior (especially if you make changes later on in the GitHub repo)
-2. Generate a Flowershow Personal Access Token
+2. Generate a Flowershow Personal Access Token.
-3. Enter the token in the plugin settings
+3. Enter the token in the plugin settings,
-4. **Important:** If you previously used the `rootDir` config to select a subfolder in your repo for publishing, you should now configure this in the plugin settings instead
+4. **Important:** If you previously used the `rootDir` config to select a subfolder in your repo for publishing, you should now configure this in the plugin settings instead.
-5. Publish as usual
+5. Publish as usual.

 > [!note]
 > After switching, all your files will initially show as "changed" in the publish status.
 This is expected — the plugin now calculates file hashes differently than GitHub did.
 Simply click **Publish All** once, and subsequent syncs will correctly detect only actual changes.